davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 affected by erosion in the Coast Ranges, which would tend to elevate geotherms for all cases.

-@Erkan2008 model the thermal structure of the lithosphere beneath the Coast Ranges based on projected surface heat flow, and reject a shallow asthenospheric slab window in favor of the underplated stalled slab, which predicts lithospheric geotherms within acceptable bounds.
-Our modeling broadly replicates their results, but our additional scenario **C** also predicts reasonable geotherms in the mantle lithosphere.

-Despite the inability to reject the stalled slab based on thermal modeling alone, there are many geologic and geodynamic reasons to discount the feasibility of the stalled slab model for lithospheric underplating, which we detail in @sec:stalled-slab-bad below.
+Our inability to reject the stalled slab based on thermal modeling mirrors the results of previous modeling efforts [@Erkan2008].
+However, there are many geologic and geodynamic reasons to discount the feasibility of the stalled slab model for lithospheric underplating, which we detail in @sec:stalled-slab-bad below.
 We strongly prefer scenario **C**, underplating of mantle lithosphere during the Cretaceous, with heating at depth by the Neogene slab window.
 In addition to producing reasonable geotherms in the mantle lithosphere [@fig:model_comparison], this scenario was constructed based on the architecture of the lithospheric mantle in the Mojave region [@Luffi2009] and the crustal geologic structure of southern California inherited from Cretaceous tectonics [e.g. @Liu2010; @Chapman2012].
-The modeled Neogene thermal pulse also aligns this scenario with the Neogene geodynamics of coastal California [@Atwater1998; @Wilson2005].
+The modeled Neogene thermal pulse also aligns this scenario with the Neogene geodynamics of coastal California [@Atwater1998; @Wilson2005], and suggests an explanation for the lack of large-volume magmatism associated with this slab window.

-@fig:neogene_sections|c shows the early Neogene architecture of the mantle lithosphere beneath the Coast Ranges in this scenario.
-The partially subducted terminus of the Monterey plate is bounded to the east by the San Gregorio-Hosgri fault.
-East of the fault, the Nacimiento-belt Franciscan complex and its tectonic veneer of Salinia nappes (not differentiated on the figure) and associated oceanic crustal duplex lie tectonically above underplated Farallon-plate mantle nappes.
-The structural profile shown on
-@fig:neogene_sections|c closely follows the structure of offshore seismic lines in the region [@Trehu1991], and the part between the San Andreas and San Gregorio-Hosgri faults restores to southern California latitudes, adjacent to the Mojave plateau and extended southern California batholith.
-Partial subduction and stalling of the Monterey plate occurred along the outer edge of the Franciscan complex, ~250 km south of the inner part of the structural profile [@fig:reconstruction].

 ## Geodynamic implausibility of the Neogene stalled slab{#sec:stalled-slab-bad}